andresgbecerra/co-induction-anguar/Interview/NET.md

   - Firts phase is done by language compilers
   - Second phase is done by JIT

+- There are four steps in **code compilation**, which include:
+  - Compiling the source code into Managed code by C# compiler.
+  - Combining the newly created code into assemblies.
+  - Loading the Common Language Runtime(CLR).
+  - Executing the assembly by CLR.

 How compiler process it works
 > In `Asp.net`, you write an page.aspx file that get compiled into a .Net assembly, this assembly is then used by the `Asp.net` runtime that execute http request.